bparanj/crystal/electronics/zettel/led.md

 3) Use small beads to represent electrons and dimples in the playdough to represent holes.
 4) Move the beads from the blue side to fill dimples on the red side, imagining light being emitted each time a bead fills a dimple.
 This model illustrates how the p-n junction in an LED facilitates the recombination of electrons and holes, resulting in light emission.

-2. Question: What determines the color of light emitted by an LED?
+2. What determines the color of light emitted by an LED?

 The color of light emitted by an LED depends on the band gap energy of the semiconductor materials used in its construction.
 Different semiconductor compounds produce different band gap energies, resulting in the emission of different wavelengths (colors) of light.